Rio rides to FTSE's rescue as Carney blows housebuilders down

 "The bond market appears to think that this will not affect banks' access to capital ...
 The Bank of England's actions towards FLS don't imply any sudden hostility towards Help to Buy," it said in note.

-Kingfisher (KGF.L) tumbled 4.3 percent after Europe's biggest home improvements retailer posted third-quarter profit at the lower end of forecasts and cautioned that markets remained tough, particularly in France.
+Kingfisher tumbled 5.0 percent after Europe's biggest home improvements retailer posted third-quarter profit at the lower end of forecasts and cautioned that markets remained tough, particularly in France.

 "If you are anything to do with France, like Kingfisher, then you've got an issue," said Shore Capital strategist Gerard Lane.
 "I think the aggregate euro area will struggle, there is no evidence of economic recovery.